Returning Home After a Flooding

 - If your basement is flooded, pump it out gradually (about one-third of the water per day) to avoid damage.
 The walls may collapse and the floor may buckle if the basement is pumped out while the surrounding ground is still waterlogged.

 - Start cleanup as soon as possible, especially if flooding has occurred.
 Thoroughly dry and clean the house before trying to live in it.
-Delay permanent repairs until building is thoroughly dry.
+Delay permanent repairs until the building is thoroughly dry.

 - Take pictures of all damage — whether or not you have flood insurance.
 Keep good records of repair and cleaning costs.